chillpert/matrix/readme.md

 # Matrix

-A framework for creating real-time rendering applications.
+A tiny WIP game engine.
 Runs on both Linux and Windows using OpenGL.

 ##### Requires Cmake Version 3.14.0 or higher